 I HARBOR A DARK TWIN INSIDE.
 He’s a sun-starved, ropy bastard and he lives somewhere north of my heart.
 Every day he gets a little stronger.
 He’s a weed, he’s a Continue reading

-We live on Earth.
-Earth is a clump of iron and magnesium and nickel, smeared with a thin layer of organic matter, and sleeved in vapor.
+WE LIVE ON EARTH.
+Earth is a dump of iron and magnesium and nickel, smeared with a thin layer of organic matter, and sleeved in vapor.
 It whirls along in a Continue reading